IBM-Bluemix-Docs/third-party/tutorial-publish-operator.md

 1. From the Onboarding checklist, click **Request Approval**.
 1. Select `1.0` as the version that you want to publish, and click **Request Approval**.

 At this point, your publishing request is reviewed by {{site.data.keyword.cloud_notm}} to ensure the required details, such as your product name, catalog entry, and support experience, are complete and accurate.
-You receive an email notifiying you that you are approved to publish your Operator to the catalog.
+When your request is approved, you receive an email notifiying you that you can publish your Operator to the catalog.

+If updates are required, you receive a separate email that includes review feedback explaining what updates you need to make.
+After you address all review feedback, you can submit another publishing request.
+{: note}

 ## Publish your Operator
 {: #operator-publish-submit}